snozbot/fungus/Docs/command_ref/input_events.md

+# Input event handlers {#input_events}

 ## Key Pressed
 The block will execute when a key press event occurs.

 Property | Type | Description
  --- | --- | ---
-Key Press Type | Fungus.KeyPressed+KeyPressType | The type of keypress to activate on Key Code | UnityEngine.KeyCode | Keycode of the key to activate on
+Key Press Type | Fungus.EventHandlers.KeyPressType | The type of keypress to activate on Key Code | UnityEngine.KeyCode | Keycode of the key to activate on